 Computational fluid dynamics (CFD) was used here to model fluid flow and conjugate heat transfer.
-Numerical results were obtained using OpenFOAM v1812 [39], an open-source CFD software written in C++.
-A conjugate heat transfer solver, chtMultiRegionSimpleFoam, was used to model incompressible, steady-state fluid and heat transfer between different bodies, where the solid region is modelled with the heat conduction equation and the fluidsolid solutions are coupled at the common boundaries by imposing continuity of temperature and heat flux.
+Numerical results were obtained using OpenFOAM v1812 [41], an open-source CFD software written in C++.
+A conjugate heat transfer solver, chtMultiRegionSimpleFoam, was used to model incompressible, steady-state fluid and heat transfer between different bodies, where the solid region is modelled with the heat conduction equation and the fluid-solid solutions are coupled at the common boundaries by imposing continuity of temperature and heat flux.

 Our CFD models included a fluid domain of dimensions $10 \times 90 \times 10$ mm, which encapsulate the solid lattice test structure.
 Inlet and outlet pipes were used, 20 mm in length each.
-We found that this was sufficient for the flow to develop and transition in to the structures and that there were no divergent results at the lattice boundary.
+This was sufficient for the flow to develop and transition in to the structures and to prevent the propagation of any divergent results upstream from the outlet.
 The snappyHexMesh utility was used to import STL representations of the lattice structures into the computational domain to provide CFD meshes.
-Finally, heat was applied to the lattice structure via a constant-temperature 'heater'

-(dimensions $10 \times 50 \times 2$ mm) at 323 K at the base of the modelled domain.
+Finally, heat was applied to the lattice structure via a constant-temperature 'heater' (dimensions $10 \times 50 \times 2$ mm) at 323 K at the base of the modelled domain.
 Heating was applied in one direction in order to be more closely analogous to real applications (e.g., liquid cooling of a CPU or GPU) and to examine the impact of a directional heat source.
-The schematics of the computational domain of a simple circular channel model (which was used for CFD validation) are given in figure 2.
+The fluid-solid boundary was modelled as a smooth interface.
+This was chosen instead of a rough interface, which may be more reflective of AM components generally, in order to obtain useful structure-performance relationships applicable across a range of manufacturing and materials scenarios.
+The schematics of the computational domain of a simple circular channel model (which was used for numerical validation) are given in figure 2.